eli-temanson/analysis_25Al-2H/README.md

 ```

 ## Build
-Make sure the ROOT-CERN framework is installed on your target computer and ensure the it is in the users path i.e. source /PATH-2-ROOT-SOURCE/bin/thisroot.sh
+Make sure the ROOT-CERN framework is installed on your target computer and ensure the it is in the users path i.e. source /PATH-2-ROOT-SOURCE/bin/thisroot.sh.
+When running on a Windows OS, the build config must be defined at build time hense the --config keyword.

 ```
 cmake -B ./build